sudsho/leetcode-solutions/notes/review-2024.md

 - reroot dp template.
 - small to large merging on trees.
 - sweep line with events sorted by x; ties by op kind.
+- sweep line with events sorted by x; ties by op kind.